denieler/react-server-components/README.md

 The repository contains three main demo projects:

-- `react-rsc-demo/`: Implementation of React Server Components with webpack and express
+- `react-rsc-demo/`: Version of demo implementation of React Server Components with webpack and express from React team
-- `rsc-demo/`: Alternative implementation of React Server Components
+- `rsc-demo/`: Simplified implementation of React Server Components
 - `ssr-demo/`: Server-Side Rendering implementation

 ## Requirements